Baccalaureate (BSN) and Masters (MSN) degree

 Students without a BSN can enter the Alternate Entry Masters Degree for ADN/Diploma

-RNs program and select from the following majors: (1) Clinical Nurse Leader, (2) Administrative Management, (3) Family Nurse Practitioner, (4) Psychiatric Mental Health Nurse Practitioner, (5) Pediatric Nurse Practitioner Primary Care, and (6) Adult-Gerontology Acute Care Nurse Practitioner.
+RNs program and select from the following majors: (1) Clinical Nurse Leader, (2) Administrative Management, (3) Nursing Education, (4) Family Nurse Practitioner, (5) Psychiatric Mental Health Nurse Practitioner, (6) Pediatric Nurse Practitioner Primary Care, and (7) Adult-Gerontology Acute Care Nurse Practitioner.
 Students complete 21 semester credit hours of undergraduate level coursework while beginning their graduate level courses to earn their Masters degree.

-MSN-prepared nurses interested in obtaining a Post-MSN Certificate as a Nurse Practitioner
+MSN-prepared nurses interested in obtaining a Post-Graduate Certificate as a Nurse Practitioner

-may select from three areas of specialization: (1) Family Nurse Practitioner, (2) Pediatric Nurse Practitioner Primary Care, and (3) Psychiatric Mental Health Nurse Practitioner.
+may select from the following areas of specialization: (1) Family Nurse Practitioner, (2) Pediatric Nurse Practitioner Primary Care, and (3) Psychiatric Mental Health Nurse Practitioner, (4) Adult-Gerontology Acute Care Nurse Practitioner, (5) Nursing Education.
 Students can expect to take a minimum

 of 23 semester credit hours towards their certificate.
 However, total semester credit